 9 Few other law schools have so many top-ranked programs.
 The 2018 U.S. News and World Report specialty rankings affirm our status as having one of the best health law programs (#9) and international law programs (#12) in the nation.
 PreLaw Magazine (2017) ranked us as a "Top School" for Intellectual Property Law and for Business and Corporate Law, and as one of the best in practical training.
 And National Jurist recently ranked us as a national leader in public interest law.

 7 We lead the nation in study-abroad and work-abroad opportunities.
 We have semester abroad programs with 22 foreign law schools on five continents, and concurrent JD/LLM degree programs with universities in London, Paris, Madrid and Hangzhou (China).
 We also provide opportunities for students to spend a summer or semester interning at international courts and NGOs across the globe.
 Our multi-million dollar endowed Frederick K. Cox International Law Center provides funding to help pay their travel and living expenses.

 6 We're one of the nation's oldest law schools.
 We've trained exceptional minds in the theory and practice of the law for 125 years.
-Our commitment to social justice is equally historic: Our first class in 1892 included an African-American student; today, 20 percent of our students are under-represented minorities.
+Our commitment to social justice is equally historic: Our first class in 1892 included an African American student; today, 20 percent of our students are under-represented minorities.
 In 2017 we established the Stephanie Tubbs Jones Scholarships to help make it possible for students interested in public interest law to attend our school.

 5 We have a faculty of leading scholars.
 Our law faculty is ranked 25th in the nation (top 12 percent) in scholarly impact.
 Their work has been cited by the U.S. Supreme Court, the International Court of Justice, International Criminal Tribunals, and many other courts; they regularly testify before Congress and they frequently appear in the media -- and their first priority is the success of our students.